developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/setup/index.md

 * **Start or Stop ActiveEdge Service -** toggles the ActiveEdge service on and off, which enables and disables the ActiveEdge Touch Zones.
 * **Start ActiveEdge Service on Boot Up -** determines whether ActiveEdge runs when the device boots up.
 By default, the service is always running and available.
 * **Left ActiveEdge Zone -** configures the left-hand Touch Zone for Scanner, App Drawer or None.
-* **Right ActiveEdge Zone -** configures the right-hand Touch Zone to Scanner, Drawer or None.
+* **Right ActiveEdge Zone -** configures the right-hand Touch Zone for Scanner, App Drawer or None.
 * **Select Apps for Drawer -** permits selection of as many as three applications to appear in the Drawer.
-Apps must be installed on the device.
+Apps must already be installed on the device.
 * **Restore -** returns all settings to factory defaults.

 **Notes**:

 * **Only one Touch Zone can contain an App Drawer** at a time.
 * **The settings panel cannot configure the ActiveEdge Operation Mode** or specify apps on the whitelist or blacklist.
-* **To Display the ActiveEdge version number**, select Settings (menu dots) > About.
+* **To display the ActiveEdge version number**, tap the Settings (dots) menu->About.

 -----

 ## XML Configuration

-When configuring multiple devices, using an XML based approach may be preferred.
-In this scenario, an admin would:
+Zebra recommends using the file-based approach when configuring multiple devices.
+The administrative process involves three basic steps:

-1. Create XML with the desired ActiveEdge settings
+1. Create an XML file containing the desired ActiveEdge settings
 2. Deploy the XML file to device(s) using an enterprise mobile management (EMM) system
-3. Trigger an intent to run the ActiveEdge Service
+3. Trigger an intent to run the ActiveEdge Service and activate settings in the file

+Each of these steps is detailed below.

 -----

-### 1. Create the XML File
+### 1. Create XML File

-Use a text or XML editor to create an AML file and configure it for the desired ActiveEdge behavior based on the settings described below.
+Use a text or XML editor to create an XML file and configure it for the desired ActiveEdge behavior based on the settings described below.

-The following sample `ActiveEdgeConfig.xml` file can be used as a starting point:
+1. As a starting point, copy the sample `ActiveEdgeConfig.xml` file below.
+2. Paste it into the editor and change settings as desired.
+3. Save the file on the host computer as "ActiveEdgeConfig.xml" (use this exact spelling and letter case).
+The required location on the device is covered later.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<wap-provisioningdoc>